Experimental evidence for electric surface resistance in niobium: Electrical losses from interface tunnel exchange

-where the critical thermodynamic field $B\msub{c}$ is \unit[200]{mT} for niobium \cite{Leupold}.
-Even if these losses constitute the major contribution for most cavities, it is important to identify other loss types in order to disentangle them correctly.
-In this spirit we present a different loss mechanism of electrical origin, already observed, though not further quantified, in prototypes of superconducting bulk niobium cavities for the Large Electron Positron Collider at CERN \cite{Bernard1981}.
+Several authors have pointed out that there are several loss mechanisms involved which need to be addressed individually to obtain a better understanding and possibly mitigate their impact for specific cavities.
+Here we present a loss mechanism of electrical origin, already observed, though not further quantified, in prototypes of superconducting bulk niobium cavities for the Large Electron Positron Collider at CERN \cite{Bernard1981}.
 These losses yield an $R\msub{S}$ increasing above a threshold field saturating at higher field \cite{Jungingerphd} and can be explained by the interface tunnel exchange model (ITE) \cite{HR_electric_surface_impedance}.